adobe/spectrum-css/README.md

 </head>
 ```

-Then you can use components by copy/pasting their code from [the documentation](http://opensource.adobe.com/spectrum-css/).
+Components can then be added by leveraging the code from [the documentation](http://opensource.adobe.com/spectrum-css/).

-With the magic of CSS custom properties, you can infinitely nest different color stops and themes, [as illustrated here](https://codepen.io/lazd/pen/axXMRL).
+Because CSS custom properties honor the cascading nature of CSS, you can infinitely nest different colorstops and themes, [as illustrated here](https://codepen.io/lazd/pen/axXMRL).

 ### Modifying components